Spring Garden Revival

 Professional Soil Testing & Nutrient Assessment Requirements for Hull’s Glacial Till & Rocky Upland Soils

-Soil testing is mandatory for responsible nutrient management in Hull’s glacial till, rocky upland, and marine clay soils.
-Submit samples to the UMass Soil & Plant Nutrient Testing Lab for comprehensive analysis (pH, N, P, K, organic matter, micronutrients).
-Hull’s soils are typically acidic (pH 5.5–6.5); target pH is 6.0–7.0 for cool-season grasses, requiring 50–100 lbs dolomitic lime per 1,000 sq ft to raise pH by one unit (effect in 6–12 months).
-Use the USDA Web Soil Survey to identify drainage and organic matter (2–4% common; target 4–6%).
-Develop a written nutrient plan based on test results, following UMass Extension rates (0.75–1.0 lb N per 1,000 sq ft/application; max 3–4 lbs N/year for Kentucky bluegrass).
-Adjust for shade (reduce N by 25–30%), traffic, and compaction (coordinate aeration as needed).
+Soil testing is mandatory for responsible nutrient management in Hull’s glacial till and rocky upland soils.
+The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5 in Hull), nitrogen, phosphorus, potassium, organic matter, and micronutrients.
+The target pH for cool-season grasses is 6.0–7.0, often requiring dolomitic lime (50–100 lbs per 1,000 sq ft to raise pH by one unit, with effects over 6–12 months).
+The USDA Web Soil Survey identifies local soils as glacial till, marine clay, and urban fill, with organic matter often 2–4% (target 4–6%).
+Nutrient management plans should be based on soil test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
+Site-specific factors such as shade (reduce N by 25–30%), traffic, and compaction must be considered for optimal results.

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Hull